-- The U.S. Government shall determine the U.S. vessels that are eligible for licence applications, and shall submit applications to the Administrator for such vessels. - 6.
-The Administrator shall not issue a licence to a U.S. vessel for which the U.S. Government has not submitted an application, and for which payment has not been received pursuant to the terms of this Annex.
+- The U.S. Government shall determine the U.S. vessels that are eligible for licence applications, and shall submit applications to the Administrator for such vessels. - The Administrator shall not issue a licence to a U.S. vessel for which the U.S. Government has not submitted an application, and for which payment has not been received pursuant to the terms of this Annex.

-- 7. For each of the Licensing Periods, the following number of days shall be offered to U.S. vessel owners:

-- (a) In the Exclusive Economic Zones (EEZs) of the Parties to the Nauru Agreement (PNA) and the EEZs of other Pacific Island parties or their territories where the Purse Seine Vessel Day Scheme (VDS) is being applied, with the exception of the Republic of Kiribati:
+- 7. For each of the Licensing Periods, the following number of days shall be offered to U.S. vessel owners: - (a) In the Exclusive Economic Zones (EEZs) of the Parties to the Nauru Agreement (PNA) and the EEZs of other Pacific Island parties or their territories where the Purse Seine Vessel Day Scheme (VDS) is being applied1, with the exception of the Republic of Kiribati:

-- 2017 3,200 days

-- 2018 3,200 days

-- 2019 2,720 days

-- 2020 2,720 days

-- 2021 2,240 days
+2021 - 2,240 days

-- $2022 2,240 \text{ days}^2$
+2022 - 2,240 days2

-- (b) 300 days in the EEZ of the Republic of Kiribati for the Licensing Periods 2017 to 2020;

-- (c) 350 days in the EEZ of the Cook Islands for the Licensing Periods 2017 to 2022;

-- (d) 600 days in the EEZs of Fiji, Niue, Samoa, Tonga and Vanuatu.
+- (b) 300 days in the EEZ of the Republic of Kiribati for the Licensing Periods 2017 to 2020; - (c) 350 days in the EEZ of the Cook Islands for the Licensing Periods 2017 to 2022; - (d) 600 days in the EEZs of Fiji, Niue, Samoa, Tonga and Vanuatu.

-As of June 2016, the VDS participants are the PNA members (Federated States of Micronesia, Kiribati, Marshall Islands, Nauru, Palau, Papua New Guinea, Solomon Islands, and Tuvalu) and Tokelau.
+1 As of June 2016, the VDS participants are the PNA members (Federated States of Micronesia, Kiribati, Marshall Islands, Nauru, Palau, Papua New Guinea, Solomon Islands, and Tuvalu) and Tokelau.
 Other Pacific Island Parties that become a Party to the Palau Arrangement in any future licensing period may also participate in this pool of fishing days.
-The days for 2021 and 2022 are indicative only, subject to negotiation, including in respect of price.